reflexive-communications/webhook-admin/README.md

 This extension is designed to be easily extended to handle any further webhooks, though some coding is required to implement these.

-Currently it can process JSON and standard url-encoded-form data.
+Currently it can process JSON, XML and standard URL encoded form data.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).